What Is a Vet Assistant and What Do Vet Assistants Do?

 The American Association for Laboratory Animal Science (AALAS) offers three specialized certifications: assistant laboratory animal technician (ALAT), laboratory animal technician (LAT), and laboratory animal technologist (LATG).

-Each of the certifications requires a mix of education and experience on-the-job.
-Candidates with a high school diploma, for instance, can qualify for ALAT certification with one year of laboratory animal science experience, LAT (three years), and LATG (five years).
+Each certification requires a mix of education and experience on the job.
+For instance, candidates with a high school diploma can qualify for ALAT certification with one year of laboratory animal science experience, LAT (three years), and LATG (five years).
 Qualified candidates must pass an exam.
-Certification is not mandatory to work in this field, but can enhance a person’s candidacy for a job.
+Certification is not mandatory to work in this field but can enhance a person’s candidacy for a job.

 Become a Veterinary Technician or Technologist